PVoLan/wooden-architecture/Chapter2/index.md

 #### UseCase methods are synchronous

-The important and unexpected (especially for Rx fans) consequence of the paragraph above: UseCase methods are synchronous by default (i.e. if you do not have very explicit reason to make them asynchronous).
+The important and unexpected (especially for Rx fans) consequence of the paragraph above: UseCase methods are _synchronous_.
 Same rule works for all the modules to the right from the UseCases: Logic, Storages and even Network calls.

 There are multiple advantages of this approach, so let me discuss them step by step.